surfdude75/docker-nginx-reloader/README.md

 Build to work together with https://hub.docker.com/r/mgood/resolvable/ since nginx reload is required to take DNS update on upstream directives.

+Use as first argument the nginx container name followed by the name of containers to watch.

 Usage example:
 --------------